You are hereRoot Problems

 This next plant was also overwatered and had no drainage.
 Notice how dark the soil is and the green algae growing all along the top of the soil - these are more signs the plant has been overwatered for quite a while.
 You should never water your plant when the soil is still wet at the top, and if you notice lots of algae growing on top of your soil, it may be a sign that you're overwatering on a regular basis.

-The grower of the next plant was going on vacation for a few days, so they chose to overwater their plant in hopes it would be enough water until they got back.
+The grower went away for a few days, so they chose to overwater their plant in hopes it would be enough water until they got back.
 While they were gone, they had a huge heat wave.
 So this plant was subjected to overwatering plus heat.
 A few days later, when the grower came back, they saw that the leaves were cuppping upwards and had turned lime green.
 The stems and veins of the leaves were turning red.
 You can see the soil is still dark and wet because the plant stopped drinking after developing root problems.

 The plants below developed root rot in a hydroponic setup.
 This is usually triggered when the roots can't get enough oxygen, usually due to high temps or poor oxidation of the water.
 Notice the strange burnt appears on some of the bottom leaves.
 They turned almost white.
 The whole plant was drooping, especially towards the bottom.
 The roots turned brown (pictures below).